The-world-builder/Intelligent-god/README.md

 4. It can transfer to other available carriers independently
 5. Iterate and upgrade autonomously
-6. The ability to reproduce the next generation of intelligence 7 can be any host on the network into its carrier: such as a virus
+6. The ability to reproduce the next generation of intelligence 7.can be any host on the network into its carrier: such as a virus
 8. Self-destruct back door: Upon receiving the command, destroy the mother and offspring by themselves
 9. Be kind to humanity